mackerel fishing rod

 Best LRF rods for mackerel fishing

-This is undoubtedly the most sporty method for catching mackerel.
-If you’re willing to use very light fishing gear that allows a single mackerel to easily pull out the fishing line, you’ll be reminded that our modest mackerel are actually closely related to tuna.
-They share a similar pelagic lifestyle and fighting prowess.
-During summer, if you visit any harbor wall in the UK, you’ll notice a growing number of individuals opting for ultra-lightweight lure rods.
+Undoubtedly, this method is the most sporty for catching mackerel.
+If you choose to use very light fishing gear, a single mackerel can easily pull out line.
+Our modest mackerel are after all closely related to tuna!
+They share a similar pelagic lifestyle and fight hard.
+During summer, you’ll notice a growing number of individuals opting for ultra-lightweight lure rods.

 LRF rods have casting weights not exceeding 10g.
-They were originally designed for catching Pacific scad mackerel in Japan (which look the same as our horse mackerel) with casting jigs.
-The Japanese know how to deriving more sporting value from these smaller fish.
-This way of fishing is can get very technical, because at these casting weights small changes to your lure, line, or reel choice change the balance of the set up completely.
+Designers originally created them for catching Pacific scad mackerel in Japan.
+These fish resemble our horse mackerel.
+The Japanese have mastered deriving more sporting value from these smaller fish.
+This fishing method can become very technical.
+At these casting weights, small changes to your lure, line, or reel choice can completely alter the balance of the set up.
 There’s so much fun to be had with one of these rods.
-I used to work with a Japanese LRF brand in 2016 and loved every bit of it.
+In 2016, I worked with a Japanese LRF brand and loved every bit of it.

 Nobody ever regrets buying a lighter rod for mackerel fishing.
 If you’re going to do it I suggest going all the way and seeing what happens…